wwpa65/Kickstarter_Challenge/README.md

 ### Challenges and Difficulties Encountered

-Grouping the dates into months was a bit difficult.
+Grouping the dates into months was a bit difficult at first.
 Otherwise the analysis flow worked smoothly.
 However, there may be errors that can be anticipated (selecting wrong columns, copying and pasting error for formulas) when we perform analysis manually.
-Autoimating this analysis can overcome these challenges in the analysis
+Autoimating this analysis can overcome these challenges in the analysis.
+It will also reduce the time for analyzing data.

 ## Results

 The month that launched the most successful Kickstarter campaigns was May.
-However, January, June, July and October all had roughly the same number of failed campaigns launched.
-This can be determined by examining the points along the trend lines of the chart.
+However, the number of failed campaigns remained roughly the same during the months May - August and October.
+The number of failed campaigns during the months January - April, September, and November - December remained roughly the same with a lower number when compared to other months.
+In February and October, there was an increase in both successful and failed campaigns.

 - What are two conclusions you can draw about the Outcomes based on Launch Date?